15 Best RN to BSN Programs: The 2024 Definitive Guide

 Today, most nursing requirements include some level of formal education.
 In the past, a high percentage of nurses came from hospital-based training programs.
 The trend shifted to formal education, and the majority used an associate degree to enter the profession.
 The other widely used method was a bachelor’s degree, and the differences are remarkable for the income, promotion potential, and range of career options.
 The BSN opens a lot of career choices that might require many years of experience and training for holders of associate degrees.
 Further, in recent years, some states have considered laws requiring new entrants into the nursing field to have a bachelor’s degree.

 The RN to BSN completion adds professional value for the nurse that employers seek.
-Modernization and costs containment in the healthcare industry require greater use of computers, management of information, and information technology.
+Modernization and cost containment in the healthcare industry require greater use of computers, management of information, and information technology.
 The modern nurse must combine experience, nursing education with technical skills; they must interpret and work with patient information.

 Benefits of a BSN Degree